SerenCRM/SerenCRM/README.md

 - 👋 Hi, I’m @SerenCRM (Call me 'Haggis')
 - 👀 I’m interested in data science (Python), salesforce automation(Apex + JS)
-- 🌱 I’m currently learning Python, Apex and JavaScript
+- 🌱 I’m currently focused on Python, Apex and JavaScript
 - 💞️ I’m looking to collaborate on customizing Salesforce Web-to-Lead forms in  WordPress and Developing Lighting Web Components
 - 📫 How to reach me: